 What is an independent study?

-An independent study (IS) is an educational experience designed by the learner to enhance skills and knowledge in an area relevant to communication disorders.
+study (IS) is an educational experience designed by the participating learner to enhance skills and knowledge in an area relevant to communication sciences and disorders.
 It provides an opportunity for the participant to design individualized learning experiences to meet specific learning needs.

 There is a separate online orientation to answer questions about the IS process.
-See resource links above for both the Independent Study Activity Form and the Independent Study Orientation.
+Here are resource links for both the

 Can all ASHA Approved CE Providers oversee independent studies?

 ASHA Approved CE Providers must be approved by ASHA Continuing Education (ASHA CE) to offer independent study courses.
 When your organization initially applied to become a Provider, there was an option in that same application to apply for the "Independent Study" designation.

 To check on your IS status, go to

 Find ASHA Approved CE Providers on the main ASHA Continuing Education (CE) webpage.
 Independent Study Providers are listed separately in alphabetical order.
 Additionally, they are also identified by an orange "Independent Study" tag in the Providers By State

 listing.
 If your organization does not currently have this designation, and you would like to offer this option, contact your Provider Manager for application procedures.
 There is no additional fee.

 Thank you for participating in this tutorial.
 Feel free to review any section as needed.
 This tutorial does not cover every policy and procedure contained in the CEB Manual, so be sure to read all sections of the manual.
 For further assistance with any of the topics mentioned in the tutorial or the CEB Manual, please contact your provider manager.